September 23, 2018

 NEW: Discover what global distributors are paying for recent titles.

-The Global Advance Report (Vol. 1) includes 321 minimum guarantee advances from 19 films released around the world over the last 5 years.
+The Global Advance Report (Vol. 1) includes 321 minimum guarantee advances from 19 independent films released around the world.

-The Global Advance Report (Vol. 3) includes 324 minimum guarantee advances from 28 films released around the world over the last 5 years.
+The Global Advance Report (Vol. 3) includes 324 minimum guarantee advances from 28 independent films released around the world.

-The Global Advance Report (Vol. 2) includes 296 minimum guarantee advances from 28 films released around the world over the last 5 years.
+The Global Advance Report (Vol. 2) includes 296 minimum guarantee advances from 28 independent films released around the world.

 Saban Films acquired at least three titles at TIFF.
 The distributor picked-up North American rights for Romans starring Orlando Bloom and partnered with DirecTV for Sarah Daggar-Nickson’s A Vigilante, starring Olivia Wilde.